Apex-Studios-LLC/PatternAuthentication/README.md

 For questions, bug reports, or feature requests, please open an issue on the GitHub repository.

+## Roadmap and Known Issues

+* *Known Issue* - `.tap` interaction is not currently activated.
+Passing the `.tap` will not change the input
+* *Roadmap* - increase size of particles for a wider particle path

 ## License

 Pattern Authentication is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.